 - Tolerance to the medicine may develop with long-term use of certain medications.

-- Pregnant women and breast-feeding mothers should avoid these medicines.
+- Pregnant women and breast-feeding mothers should avoid these medications.

 - Doses may need to be changed in people with liver or kidney problems.

-- Some medicines may suppress breathing and so may not be appropriate for those with sleep apnea or a chronic lung disorder.
+- Some medications may suppress breathing and so may not be appropriate for those with sleep apnea or a chronic lung disorder.

 Depression and insomnia are often linked.
-Indeed, insomnia is a common symptom of depression, often the first to appear.
+Indeed, insomnia is a common symptom of depression, and may be the first symptom to appear.

-Many antidepressants have the side effect of drowsiness.
+Some antidepressants have the side effect of drowsiness.
 Further, those who are depressed may find that these antidepressants improve their mood as well as their sleep.
 Only doxepin (Silenor®) has received FDA approval for the treatment of sleep maintenance insomnia.
-No other antidepressants are approved by the Food and Drug Administration for the treatment of insomnia.
+Although they might be prescribed off-label, no other antidepressants are approved by the Food and Drug Administration for the treatment of insomnia.